 Furthermore, there are three types of “currency” under Khalti.
 The first being the Khalti balance which you would load from a bank or request from a friend/family.
 And the second is the bonus balance you get while the last one is the aforementioned Khalti points.

 Now let’s talk security.
 There’s this neat feature (though some may call it an unwarranted nuisance) where the user must enter the first 4 characters of his/her Khalti account password every time upon entering the app.
 I think it’s handy and I have turned it on because, well, this is a sensitive application.
-You won’t find the biometric security option like in eSewa but I’m sure the Khalti team is working to bring that feature onto their platform as soon as possible.
+You can now also find the biometric security option (fingerprint) like in eSewa or other digital wallets in Nepal.
+Therefore, Khalti is our number two pick for our list of best digital wallets in Nepal.

 Next on the list, we have the IME Pay.
 As the name implies, it is a subsidiary product of IME Remittance, which is one of the leading remittance companies in Nepal.
 And though it is a fairly new player in the Nepalese fintech market, IME Pay has managed to woo in a huge userbase thanks to its aggressive marketing campaigns.
 From sponsoring one of the biggest reality TV shows in the country (Nepal Lok Star) to just blasting the cities’ advertisement boards with its promotion, IME Pay hastily managed to climb up the ladder.